jamieiles/oldland-cpu/docs/design.md

 the saved registers and sets the PC to the faulting address (which can be modified in the exception handler).

-$sp is banked between user/supervisor mode to make handling of exceptions more convenient and there are a pair of instructions for reading/writing the usermode $sp, only from supervisor mode.
-There are only 2 processor modes.

 IRQ entry:

   - discard instructions in fetch and decode stages